-Enterprise users are risk averse, so knowing your packages comply with the Tidelift security requirements gives them added confidence when they are choosing packages and when responding to new vulnerabilities that may arise in the future.
+Tidelift users are risk averse, so knowing your packages comply with the Tidelift security requirements gives them added confidence when they are choosing packages and when responding to new vulnerabilities that may arise in the future.

-Tell us about historical vulnerabilities
+- Tell us about vulnerabilities

-Create a coordinated disclosure plan
+- Create a security maintenance plan

 Detecting policies on GitHub repositories